CancerDataAggregator/CDA-HelpDesk/docs/index.md

     ---

-    Take your file list or cohort of identifiers from cdapython to the [ISB Cancer Gateway in the Cloud (ISB-CGC):octicons-link-external-16:](https://isb-cgc.org/){:target="_blank"} to instantly access the file data for input into your own processing pipelines, locally or using their free cloud credit program to build your own custom cloud architecture.
+    Take your file list or cohort of identifiers from cdapython to the [ISB Cancer Gateway in the Cloud (ISB-CGC):octicons-link-external-16:](https://isb-cgc.org/){:target="_blank"} to instantly access the file data for input into your own processing pipelines to be run on the cloud, or use their open access derived tabular data to kickstart your analysis.
+ISB-CGC offers a free cloud credit program to fund your compute, or you can use your own Google Cloud Platform account.